After Egg Retrieval: Do's and Don'tsFertility Treatment

 What to Eat before IVF Egg Retrieval?

-Since when you take ovulation induction drugs, you may gain weight or experience nausea, constipation, or appetite changes, it is recommended that you have a balanced and nutrient diet before and after egg retrieval.
+Since when you take ovulation induction drugs, you may gain weight or experience nausea, constipation, or appetite changes.
+It would help if you had a balanced and nutrient diet before and after egg retrieval.
 In this regard, make sure that you add the following foods to your IVF diet before egg collection:

 - Leafy vegetables such as broccoli, cabbage, and kale;